Gofinge/CheXpert_Baseline_PyTorch/README.md

 The baseline model have been trained.
 The result is almost same as the paper said.

+- 2020.05.29

+**Note: The project is my first deep learning project by Torch.
+Maybe it is naive, but it would be helpful if you are also new to PyTorch!
+If so, I also recomment my new project [Vision Research Toolkit by PyTorch](https://github.com/Gofinge/Vision_Research_Toolkit_by_PyTorch), which will be a powful tool in your way of learning PyTorch**

 ## 1. How to run the code.

 -> run 'main.py'